Visual Planning: Let's Think Only with Images: Visual Planning via Reinforcement Learning

 \subsection{Reinforcement Learning for Large Vision Models}

 Reinforcement learning (RL) has shown notable advantages in improving the generalization of autoregressive models by optimizing with \textit{sequence-level} rewards beyond token-level supervision signals \citep{chu2025sft}.
 In autoregressive image generation, an image is represented as a \textit{sequence of visual tokens}.
 Inspired by the success of RL in language reasoning \citep{guo2025deepseek}, we introduce an RL-based training framework for visual planning empowered by Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmathpushinglimitsmathematical}.
 It leverages the transitions between visual states to compute the reward signals while verifying the constraints from the environments.
 To enforce the policy model that generates valid actions with diverse exploration during the RL process, we then propose a novel two-stage reinforcement learning framework for visual planning.
-In Stage 1, we first apply supervised learning to initialize the policy model with random walks.
+In Stage 1, we first apply supervised learning to initialize the policy model with random trajectories.
 Model's visual planning is then optimized by the RL training in Stage 2.

 \rparagraph{Stage 1: Policy Initialization} In this stage, we initialize the model \( \pi_\theta \) by training it on random trajectories obtained by random walks in the environment.
 The goal here is to generate valid sequences of visual states and retain exploration capability in a `simulated' environment.
-For training, each trajectory consists of a sequence of visual states $(v_0, \ldots, v_n)$.
+For training, each trajectory $\mathcal{T}$ consists of a sequence of visual states $(v_0, \ldots, v_n)$.
 From each trajectory, we extract $n-1$ image pairs of the form $(v_{\leq i}, v_{i+1})$, where $v_{\leq i}$ represents the prefix sequence $(v_0,\ldots,v_{i})$.
-Subsequently, given an input prefix, the model is exposed to a set of plausible next states $\{v_{i+1}^{(j)}\}_{j=1}^{K}$, collected from $K$ valid trajectories that share the same prefix.
-To prevent overfitting to the specific transition and encourage stochasticity, we randomly sample one candidate \( v_{i+1}^{(\ell)} \) from this set at each training step as the supervision target by minimizing the following loss function of visual planning via fine-tuning (VPFT):
+Given an input prefix $v_{\leq i}$, to prevent overfitting to the specific transition and encourage stochasticity, we randomly sample one candidate state $\tilde{v}_{i+1}$ from all possible valid next states as the supervision target, and minimize the following loss function of visual planning via fine-tuning (\textbf{VPFT}):

 Overall, the first stage serves as a warm-up for subsequent optimization, focusing on producing visually coherent outputs and enhancing the generation quality.